guilrom/manageiq-api/README.md

 ## Forked project

-This fork of the official ManageIQ::Api plugin aimes at adding support for /api/sso/auth token generation for SSO (Kerberos, SAML, OIDC) user authentication.
+This fork of the official ManageIQ::Api plugin aimes at adding support for /api/sso/auth token generation for SSO (SAML, OIDC) user authentication.
 It is based on this PR https://github.com/ManageIQ/manageiq/pull/14959/files by Abellotti.

 ## Contributing